-GET INTENTIONAL-Despite the uncertainty, you can control your attitude and how you show up as a leader.
+GET INTENTIONAL-Despite COVID-19's uncertainty, you can control your attitude and how you show up as a leader.
 You decide the values that will guide you and the leadership you will demonstrate.
 Recognize that you will sometimes get off course, but with a clear path, you can course-correct.